 This measures the amount of hormone produced by the thyroid.
 T3 is the more active hormone and conversion from T4 to T3 is important to measure.
 If T4 and T3 levels are normal despite an abnormal TSH, this may indicate an issue with the pituitary gland or reduced peripheral uptake of thyroid hormones.

 Reverse T3 (rT3) is produced as a secondary product and is not metabolically active.
 There may be an increase in rT3 during conditions of stress.
+This is an optional add-on, only available through in-clinic phlebotomy.

 Thyroid antibodies (anti-thyroglobulin and anti-thyroid peroxidase) are found in autoimmune thyroiditis such as Hashimoto’s or Grave’s disease, the most common forms of hypo- or hyperthyroidism.
 The measurement of thyroid antibodies is accurate where, in contrast, the TSH value can fluctuate quite significantly and is less reliable.
 It is also important to differentiate between autoimmune thyroid conditions and non-autoimmune as the nutritional approach is quite different.
 In addition, thyroid antibodies in the absence of altered TSH or T4 can indicate an increased risk of developing a thyroid condition in the future.